containers/podman/docs/source/markdown/podman-kill.1.md

 ## OPTIONS
 #### **--all**, **-a**

-Signal all running containers.
-This does not include paused containers.
+Signal all running and paused containers.

 #### **--cidfile**